gitkraken/vscode-gitlens/README.md

 > Have questions or concerns?
 Communicate with our engineering team directly though our [GitHub Discussions](https://github.com/gitkraken/vscode-gitlens/discussions) page.
 Having a positive experience with GitLens?
 Feel free to [write a review](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens&ssr=false#review-details).

-## GitLens and GitLens Pro
+## GitLens Editions: Free and Pro

-**GitLens** helps you understand how code changed and by whom with our popular in-editor blame annotations, hovers, CodeLens, and much more.
+**GitLens Free** is free and helps you understand how code changed and by whom with our popular in-editor blame annotations, hovers, CodeLens, and much more.
 CodeLens adds contextual and actionable authorship at the top of each file.
 Explore the history of a file to see how the code evolved over time with Revision Navigation.

 **GitLens Pro** unlocks further features and workflows that enable you to: